 Whiplash is a term that describes an injury to the neck that happens when the neck and head are suddenly and forcefully thrown forward and then backward.
 This rapid movement can cause extreme stress to the cervical spine and the muscles, tendons, and ligaments that support it.

-Cases of whiplash can be relatively minor and include some localized pain that clears up within days.
+Cases of whiplash can be relatively minor and include localized pain that clears up within days.
 More severe cases of whiplash can cause extreme pain, loss of range of motion, and pain that spreads down into the arms.
-These complications can end up lasting weeks, sometimes even months, and require extensive therapy or treatment.
+These complications can last weeks, sometimes months, and require extensive therapy or treatment.

 If a victim has had whiplash before, they are older, or the accident happens at a high rate of speed, they may be more prone to complications such as severe pain and a very limited range of motion.
 The recovery process may also be slow, lasting months, sometimes even years.

-The symptoms of whiplash can be immediate, or they manifest slowly over the course of a few days.
+The symptoms of whiplash can be immediate or manifest slowly over a few days.
 Generally, whiplash is characterized by pain and stiffness in the neck.
-For an accurate diagnosis, victims involved in collisions with a large truck should seek medical attention as soon as possible.
-A physician can identify if the neck pain is classic whiplash or something more serious like a broken vertebra.
+For an accurate diagnosis, victims involved in collisions with a large trucks should seek medical attention as soon as possible.
+A physician can identify if the neck pain is classic whiplash or something more serious, like a broken vertebra.

 - Typically, signs of whiplash include:

 - Neck pain

 - Stiffness in the neck